 The panel will review these and other key questions:

-- What trends exist in trustee and committee suits against insiders and third parties, and what are the common theories supporting the cause of action?
+- What trends exist in trustee, committee and post-confirmation trust suits against insiders and third parties and what are the common theories supporting the cause of action?

 - Is the in pari delicto defense a difficult obstacle to filing suit against insiders and third parties?
-How can the trustee or committee defeat the defense?
+How can the trustee, committee or post-confirmation trust defeat the defense?

-- How does the insured v. insured exclusion in D&O policies limit recovery and how have courts interpreted its application in the current bankruptcy environment?
+- Are D&O and other liability policy proceeds property of the estate and, whether or not property of the estate, can they be preserved as a source of recovery?
+How does the insured vs. insured exclusion in D&O policies limit recovery and how have courts interpreted its application in the current bankruptcy environment?

 Robert J. Keach